 Sue Merrilees is an advisor with the Science Philanthropy Alliance.
 This is the first of a two-part blog in which she shares highlights from a recent event for philanthropists

-The importance of basic science was one of the topics that got a lot of attention at the event.
-Many philanthropists shared why they thought it was important to support basic science.
+The importance of discovery science was one of the topics that got a lot of attention at the event.
+Many philanthropists shared why they thought it was important to support discovery science.

-While attendees agreed on the importance of basic science, they described different approaches to support it.
+While attendees agreed on the importance of discovery science, they described different approaches to support it.

 Left to right: panelists Heather Winn Bowman, Steve Winn, Lowisa Rainwater, Todd Rainwater, and Sheridan Mitchell Lorenz